-When it comes to owning their own homes, millennials won’t hesitate to tap into that home equity.
+When it comes to owning their own homes, millennials aren’t hesitating to tap into home equity loans.

 In fact, millennials aged 30 to 34 are twice as likely to take out home equity loans compared to older baby boomer home owners between the ages of 55 to 64.

 According to a survey commissioned by Discover Home Equity Loans, 64 percent of older millennials aged 30 to 34 own homes.
 And 51 percent of those homeowners have taken out home equity loans.

 In comparison, just 26 percent of baby boomers who own their own homes have used home equity loans.

 Homeowners may use their home equity as a means of paying down debt, updating their home or paying for a major expense, explains TJ Freeborn, director of operations strategy for Discover Home Equity Loans.